lwjglgamedev/lwjglbook-bookcontents-leg/chapter7/chapter7.md

 buf.flip();
 ```

-One important thing to remember is that OpenGL, for historical reasons, requires that texture images have a size of a power of two (2, 4, 8, 16, .... bytes).
+One important thing to remember is that OpenGL, for historical reasons, requires that texture images have a size in bytes of a power of two (2, 4, 8, 16, ....).
 Some drivers remove that constraint but it’s better to stick to it to avoid problems.

-The next step is to load the texture into our graphics card memory.
-First of all we need to create  new texture identifier.
-Each operation with a texture will use that identifier so we need to bind to it.
+The next step is to upload the texture into the graphics card memory.
+First of all we need to create a new texture identifier.
+Each operation related to that texture will use that identifier so we need to bind to it.

 ```java
 // Create a new OpenGL texture